 In one day, adult lice can produce 8-10 eggs.
 The lice egg is about 0.3-0.8 mm in size.
 The egg will be laid by an adult female louse at the base of the hair close to the scalp.
 After 8-9 days, the lice eggs will hatch into nymphs or small lice.
 The nymph will turn into an adult infestation after about 9-12 days of age and has 3 times the skin deification.

 Well, when entering this stage, adult lice will be looking for a partner to continue their life cycle.
 Hair lice will live for a month if they get enough food from the scalp.
 While without food, hair lice can only last for two days.

-One of the reason is the lack of maintaining hair hygiene, lack of maintaining environmental hygiene such as mattresses, pillows and bed linen.
-You can have a lice jump on your hair if transmitted by those with lice.
+One of the reasons is the lack of maintaining hair hygiene, lack of maintaining environmental hygiene such as mattresses, pillows, and bed linen.
+You can have lice jump on your hair if transmitted by those with lice.

 The thing to know about lice is the transmission process.
 This transmission can occur directly and indirectly.
 Directly, the hair lice will be contagious if there is direct contact between the head of the louse with the infected person.

 While indirectly, transmission occurs when hair or egg lice attach to objects such as combs, hats, cushions, and other objects used interchangeably.